avizway1/AWAR-DEC/rds.md

 - **Options:**
   - **IAM Database Authentication:** Allows you to authenticate to your RDS instance using IAM roles and policies rather than traditional passwords.
   - **Kerberos Authentication:** Enables integration with Microsoft Active Directory for centralized authentication.
-- **Usage:**
-  Use IAM authentication for scenarios that require fine-grained access control and integration with other AWS services.
-Kerberos is ideal for organizations with existing AD environments.

 ### 7. Monitoring and Enhanced Monitoring
 - **Standard Monitoring:**